michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0120.md

 - v: run before a gale
 - v: draw off from the lees
 ### Family
-rack: racked, racker, racking, racks+;racker: rackers;racking: rackingly
+- rack: racked, racker, racking, racks+
+- racker: rackers
+- racking: rackingly
 ### Examples
 - The overtime racked up by Community Colleges of Spokane alone is more than $500,000 — and growing.
 - This is followed by macaroni and cheese, BBQ beans and a rack of ribs that is pretty much larger than I am.